 The older group of athletes receive more advanced and individualized training programs, and they are expected to be more experienced in the weight room.
 They have their own customized program which is based on the upfront assessment.
 They train more independently.
 However, our coaches are always available to them on the floor to answer questions.

 Q: Why do your programs start in November?

 Our off-season programs start earlier than most others because much of what we look to attain revolves around getting our athletes stronger and more mobile.
 Our programs begin in November so that we can begin our work in the weight room.
 Once we have begun to address the physical needs of our athletes, in December we begin working on the skill side of the equation, whether it be pitching or hitting.

 Q: What do you suggest for 2-way players?

 We always suggest that 2-way players train as pitchers at RPP, and then hit on days when they are not pitching or throwing.
 Our pitcher programming provides for more arm care which players could use as well given the volume of games they play during the year.

 Yes, parents can join us this year.
 But first, please check with front desk so that we can manage the process.
 If you do attend, please stay outside the weight room areas, and please do not engage with the instructors during the sessions.
 We would be happy to set up a time to review your young athlete’s strengths, weaknesses, and development.

-Q: Can we go over the results of the upfront physical and / or video assessment?
+Q: Can we go over the results of the upfront evaluation?

 Yes.
-We are currently planning for a couple of Sundays in November when we can go over the results with those who want to review them.
+We are currently planning for reviews in November to go over the results with those who want to review them.